 This is often referred to as the ‘paper judging’ stage; once all the applications have been processed, the anonymous recipes are given to our esteemed judges who then mark the recipes out of ten for different criteria.
 They look for how enticing the dish is, its presentation, whether it’s kept within the rules and that its costs are reasonable.
 Once the recipes are marked by the judges individually, the team gets together at The Waterside Inn to discuss and compare their marks.
 As a result of this discussion, they select 18 regional finalists.

 The big day takes place at Westminster Kingsway College in London, but for the 40th anniversary competition in 2024, it will take place at the Alain Roux Culinary School at The Waterside Inn.
 It begins with a briefing from one of the scholar-judges about what to expect from the final, giving tips and advice on how to handle the day.
 Competitors then take a seat in the dining hall, where they are joined by the judges.
-Either Michel Roux Jr or Alain Roux will announce the classic recipe that competitors will cook for the final.
-Under exam-like conditions, they have 30 minutes to prepare their work plan and make notes from the books they have brought (these are not allowed in the kitchen).
+Either Michel Roux Jr or Alain Roux will announce the key ingredients that the competitors will need to base their dish around.
+Under exam-like conditions, they have a set period of time to prepare their work plan and make notes from the books they have brought (these are not allowed in the kitchen).
 Finalists then start cooking at 10-minute intervals and have 2.5 or three hours (depending on the recipe) to cook their dish.
 The judges, including the specially invited Honorary President of Judges, circulate in the kitchen, making notes, asking questions and watching them cook.
 Their dishes are then presented to the judges who taste it and make notes.
 They then sit down together to discuss who should win and come to their momentous decision.